Am4teur/CNVproj/README.md

 The Webserver is automatically started when the Instance is started.
 For that we did the following steps:

 1) Connected to the instance using SSH;
-2) Ran the `source java-config-rnl-vm.sh`
+2) Ran the command `source java-config-rnl-vm.sh` in the ~/cnv/BIT folder;
-2) Opened the file /etc/rc.local;
+3) Opened the file /etc/rc.local;
-3) Changed the Java Options, the Classpath and the command to run the Webserver;
+4) Changed the Java Options, the Classpath and the command to run the Webserver;
+5) Ran the command `chmod +x /etc/rc.d/rc.local`;

 The final changes were the following:
 ```